 Muscling in beef cattle – selection for visual muscle score in British cattle breeds.
 The impacts on carcase yield and quality, maternal productivity, genetic and physiological factors.

 Linda joined the Department as a technical officer at Grafton Research Station in 2002.
-She moved to the Armidale Beef Centre in 2005, and after completing her PhD gained a research position in 2010.
+She moved to the Armidale Livestock Industries Centre in 2005, and after completing her PhD gained a research position in 2010.
 With a background in ruminant nutrition and rangelands research, she has a broad understanding of livestock systems.
 Since the retirement of Bill McKiernan she has been the Principal Researcher responsible for the research program on the nationally recognised DPI muscling selection line cattle herd.

 Linda conducted her PhD on a number of aspects of cattle temperament, and she maintains an interest in this area of research.
 She is interested in further developing this research to include temperament in broader cattle welfare research.